-Europe is going back to school despite recent virus surge
+Back to class: Despite virus surge, Europe reopens schools

 “Everyone is gunning for this (return to school), but it’s no good just hoping for the best,” he said.
 “Plans need to be put in place.”

 So far the government says schools will only close as a last resort.
-But parents say the government’s message hasn’t been clear.
+But parents say the government’s message has been unclear and inconsistent.

 Most of the U.K.’s 11 million students haven’t seen a classroom since March, and reopening schools tops the political agenda.
 Britain has 41,515 virus-related deaths, the highest confirmed toll in Europe, and Johnson’s government has been strongly criticized for its handling of the pandemic.

-Some European schools are planning or considering a hybrid academic year, with some physical classes and some online.
-But most are aiming for full in-person classes.
+Some European schools are planning or considering a hybrid academic year, with some physical classes and some online, but most are aiming for full in-person classes.

-That’s in line with guidance by global organizations like UNICEF, which said Thursday that at least a third of the world’s schoolchildren were unable to access remote learning during lockdowns.
+That’s in line with guidance by global organizations like UNICEF, which said Thursday that at least a third of the world’s schoolchildren were unable to access remote learning during virus lockdowns.
 It warned that “the repercussions could be felt in economies and societies for decades.”

 Medical experts say the risk of opening schools depends on how widespread COVID-19 infections are in the community and what safety measures are taken.